 Applications are reviewed and potential matches are contacted for telephone interviews.

 If your phone interviews go well, you and your spouse will be invited for an on-campus interview.
-That includes an overnight stay in a student home.
-(You’ll also need to obtain clearances.)
+That involves a two-day experience, including a visit to a student home, campus tour, and a formal interview.

 Request More Information

 Thinking about houseparenting?
 Sign up for our Houseparent Talent Network to learn more about the position and stay up-to-date on openings.

 Houseparenting isn’t the right fit for everyone.
 But if you still want to serve our students, check out our other job openings.
 You may be surprised at the variety of roles we need on campus.